Ay-aron24/Career-Track-Analysis/README.md

 - **Number of Enrollments:** Number of students enrolled in a career track
 - **Percentage of Career Tracks Completed:**  Percentage of students who finished a career track
-- **Time Needed for Completing a Career Track:**  Days student required to complete a career track
+- **Time-for-Completion of a Career Track:**  Days student required to complete a career track

 The SQL queries used to organize and prepare the data for a dashboard can be found here [link].